rwsproat/hangul/README.md

-# How many mats are needed for a Hangul Linotype machine?
+# How many mats are needed for a Hangul Linotype/Intertype machine?

 Statistics for estimating the number of matrices (mats) needed for a Hangul Linotype machine as described in Section 3.6.4.2 of